Burundi Population Pyramid (2025)

 Burundi Demographics

-Burundi's population has quadrupled since 1970, growing from 3.5 million to 14.4 million people
+Burundi's population has tripled since 1970, growing from 3.5 million to 13.2 million people despite being one of the world's smallest countries

 Historical Demographic Changes